 For YouTube, always film in landscape mode (horizontal).

-Screen recording
+Screen Recording

-4 - Editing on a computer
+Editing on a Computer

-Start with a Free Editing Software
+Start with Free Editing Software

-There are a lot of free options for editing your video :
+There are a lot of free options for editing your video:

 - Some are online, like Vimeo or Canva, and are often the easiest to start with.